Physics (PHYS)

 Prerequisites: PHYS 2211

-A survey of twentieth century physics.
-Topics include Special Theory of Relativity, Planck's Theory of Radiation, particle/wave durality, Schroedinger equation solution for simple potentials, and properties of one-electron atom.
-Applications of quantum principles to multi-electron atoms, molecular, and nuclear structures may also be discussed.
+A survey of 20th and 21st century physics.
+Topics include Special Theory of Relativity, Planck's Theory of Radiation, particle/wave duality, Schrodinger equation solution for simple potentials, and properties of one-electron atom.
+Applications of quantum principles to multi-electron atoms, solids, molecular and nuclear structures may also be discussed.
+Additional topics of General Theory of Relativity and Cosmology are often included.

-A review of vectors algebra, Newtonian mechanics, many body systems, motion in central fields, small oscillations, rotation of rigid bodies, Lagrangian equations, and non-inertial reference frames.
+Course topics include an extended review of vector algebra, Newtonian mechanics, many body systems, motion in central fields, small oscillations, rotation of rigid bodies, Lagrangian equations, canonical equations of motion and non-inertial reference frames.

 This is an internship program for selected students who will perform supervised work related to physics and/or pedagogy in conjunction with physics faculty at Clayton State University.
 Students will be assigned a grade for this course based on an evaluation by the faculty supervisor.